A Uyuni Salt Flats Tour is a must-do on everyone’s Bolivia itinerary!

-A Uyuni Salt Flats (also known as Salar de Uyuni, is the world’s largest salt flat, stretching for more than 11,000km².
+Uyuni Salt Flats (also known as Salar de Uyuni) is the world’s largest salt flat, stretching for more than 11,000km².
 It truly is one of the most remarkable vistas on planet earth!

 I spent one full day exploring the incredible Bolivia Salt Flats and have put together this detailed guide with everything you need to know about the Uyuni Salt Flats Tour including where to book and what to expect.

-WHERE IS SALAR DE UYUNI
+WHERE IS SALAR DE UYUNI?

 The Uyuni Salt Flats are so massive that it actually crosses the borders of three countries in South America – Bolivia, Chile, and Argentina.